blivesta/animsition/README.md

 animsition
 ==================

-animsition is a simple and easy jQuery plugin used to add page transition on css animations.
+Animsition is a simple and easy jQuery plugin used to add page transition on css animations.

 *changed the name to "animsition" from "clickstream".

 ##Example
 http://blivesta.github.io/animsition

-##Animations class
+##18 different animation class
 ####Fade
 `fade-in` `fade-out` `fade-in-up` `fade-out-up` `fade-in-down` `fade-out-down` `fade-in-left` `fade-out-left` `fade-in-right` `fade-out-right`
 ####Rotate